MattB859/MS2-Space-Attack-game/README.md

     </p>

     -   ###  HTML and CSS came back with no errors.

-    -   ###  JavaScript came back with two errors that i was not able to fix.
+    -   ###  JavaScript came back with two errors that was not able to fixed.

 ## Testing User Stories from User Experience (UX) Section